-I know a lot of developers who like them, I know a lot of developers who don't.
-I can see advantages in them too.
+I know I'm in the minority here.
+I know a lot of developers who like them, and a lot who don't.
+I can see their many advantages too.

-2. New != good && New != bad
+2. New doesn't mean good or bad

-I choose to use these things for many good reasons.
-Those reasons are not to do with popularity, newness or how many stars they have on Github.
+I use a lot of new and old technology.
+I use them because they work.
+I don't use them so much due to popularity, newness or how many stars they have on Github.
 At most these are secondary reasons.

 3. BFEDs don’t get paid well